PowerSQL/docs/README.md

 mdbook serve
 ```

-Please installrun the pre-commit hooks before creating a pull request, this will format the markdown files.
+Please install/run the pre-commit hooks before creating a pull request, this will format the markdown files.